urg0/coindom/README.md

 # Coindom.eth
-Simple app that you can check the crpytocurrencies price and but NFTs.
+Simple app that you can check the crpytocurrencies price and buy NFTs.
 Created with React.js.